Afsar massacre: Investigation

 Earlier it was thought by a large section of media and the families of victims that the massacre was a retaliation by Yadavs for the "Rajobigha massacre", in which five Yadavs were killed by the Bhumihars.
 But, investigation unfolded the cause of killings to be retaliation by Kurmis who avenged the death of three Kurmis at the hands of Bhumihars.
 It was reported that the Deputy superintendent of police P.K Mandal aided Mahto gang kill the Bhumihars at Afsar.

-Since the formation of Samata Party; Kurmi,Koeri and Yadav had mutual differences against each other.
-But this carnage was seen as a possible alliance between the two to take on the Bhumihars.
-The incident which took place at Afsar village made Ranvir Sena, a militant organisation of Bhumihars to perpetrate the "Mianpur carnage", in which 35 people most of them belonging to Yadav community and some of the Dalits were killed.
+Since the formation of Samata Party; Yadav, Kurmi and the Koeri had mutual differences against each other.
+But this carnage was seen as a possible alliance between the two to take on the Bhumihar Brahmins.
+The incident which took place at Afsar village made Ranvir Sena, a militant organisation of Bhumihar Brahmins to perpetrate the "Mianpur carnage", in which 35 people most of them belonging to Yadav community and some of the Dalits were killed.

 The Mianpur massacre was a signal by the outlawed organisation to send message to Lalu-Rabri government.
 The Sena also shouted slogans like "Lalu-Rabri murdabad (Down with the Lalu-Rabri government)" after the "Mianpur killing" to show their discontent against the Rashtriya Janata Dal government, as according to them the government was itself behind promoting enmity between the various castes.
-The Sena's action was a consequence of growing anxiety among Bhumihars who were victims of both Afsar and "Senari massacre".
-Senari was a village just 10 km away from the "Mianpur" in which 34 people of Bhumihar community were killed a year before the Afsar incident by Maoist Communist Centre.
+The Sena's action was a consequence of growing anxiety among Bhumihar Brahmins who were victims of both Afsar and Senari massacre.
+Senari was a village just 10 km away from the Mianpur in which 34 people of Bhumihar community were killed a year before the Afsar incident by Maoist Communist Centre.

-Investigation also found it contrasting that although the "Afsar killing" was engineered by the Kurmis, Bhumihars killed mostly Yadavs in Mianpur.
+Investigation also found it contrasting that although the "Afsar killing" was engineered by the Kurmis, Bhumihar Brahmins killed mostly Yadavs in Mianpur.
 According to media reports, few days after Afsar massacre the chief of Ranvir Sena, Brahmeshwar Singh visited the house of Akhilesh Singh, whose family members and relatives were gunned down by the Kurmi gangster Ashok Mahto.
-The chief told Singh not to antagonise Kurmis as their real enemies were Yadavs.The fact that core base of Samata Party were Kurmi and Bhumihars and in case of differences between them Yadavs can get an upper hand prevented Sena to retaliate against the Kurmis.
+The chief told Singh not to antagonise Kurmis as their real enemies were Yadavs.The fact that core base of Samata Party were Kurmi and Bhumihar Brahmins and in case of differences between them, Yadavs can get an upper hand.
+This prevented Sena to retaliate against the Kurmis.